Self-booting disk

-A self-booting disk is a floppy disk for home computers that loads—or boots—directly into a standalone application when the system is turned on, bypassing the operating system.
-This was common, even standard, on some computers in the late 1970s to early 1990s.
+A self-booting disk is a floppy disk for home computers or personal computers that starts up directly into a standalone application when the system is turned on or restarted.
+It runs on the "bare machine" without loading or using the operating system (if any) that runs on or comes with the computer.
+This was common, standard, on some computers in the late 1970s to early 1990s.
 Video games were the type of application most commonly distributed using this technique.

 The term "PC booter" is sometimes used in reference to self-booting software for IBM PC compatibles.
-On other computers, like the Apple II and Atari 8-bit family, almost all software is self-booting.
-On the IBM PC, the distinction is between self-booting software and that which uses MS-DOS-compatible operating systems.
-The term "PC booter" was not contemporary to when self-booting games were being released.
+On other systems, like the Apple II and Atari 8-bit computers, almost all software is self-booting.
+On the IBM PC, the distinction is between a self-booting program and one which is started by the user via an operating system such as MS-DOS or IBM PC DOS.
+The term "PC booter" was not contemporaneous with when self-booting games were being released.